In this post, you’ll find out about 12 must-see tours in Paris. Those attractions that you can’t leave the city without

-When you visit for just a few days to such a big city with so many things to see, saving the queues is a very big advantage!
+When you visit for just a few days to such a big city with so many things to see, saving the queues is a huge advantage!

 Visit the Moulin Rouge

-The Moulin Rouge is the famous Parisian cabaret and for more than 120 years it has been one of the centers of Montmartre.
-It has a long history that is interesting to discover.
+The Moulin Rouge is the famous Parisian cabaret, and for more than 120 years, it has been one of the centers of Montmartre.
+So it has a long history that is interesting to discover.

 Currently, you can dine and watch a show, but you have to make the reservation in time because tickets sell out, especially the weekend ones.

 You, like many people, can just stroll outside, take pictures and walk through its streets, reach the Artists’ Square and dine in Montmartre.

 Walk Through Montmartre and Sacre Coeur

 Both day and night there are many people, by day there can be street shows.
 At night with the lights, the Sacre Coeur seems much more imposing.

 But for the sake of it, you can try going by day and night and tell me which one you liked the most!

 Guided Tour of the Louvre Museum

-Visiting the Louvre museum is a must, but if you make it guided, the experience will be much better.
+Visiting the Louvre museum is a must, but the experience will be much better if you make it guided.

 Notre Dame, Conciergerie, Pantheon

 These three places are quite close to each other, in total it does not reach two kilometers and can be done easily by walking.

 The Cathedral of Notre Dame is very nice, although what I liked the most was climbing the towers, there is no hunchback… *(Update: It’s close by the fire)